-The risks of flu complications are highest for people age 65 years and older, so protecting older people from the flu is particularly important.
+The risks of flu complications are highest for people age 65 years and older, so protecting this group is particularly important.
 The Food and Drug Administration accelerated its approval of Fluzone High-Dose on the condition that studies will continue to evaluate the new vaccine's effect on seasonal flu outcomes, such as cases of flu and flu complications, in older people.
 If, over the next few years, Fluzone High-Dose turns out to be superior to regular flu vaccine by these measures, high-dose vaccine may become the vaccine of choice for older people.

 See more Expert Answers